GDWoody/Pixel-Controllers/JLC_PCB.md

 ![Bom and CPL](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/bom_cpl.png)

-* Click Procces BOM & CPL
+* When upload is complete click Procces BOM & CPL

 ![Bom and CPL Process](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/process_bom_cpl.png)

 The next page will need to confirm all the BOM parts in the 'BOM_xxxxx_SMD_PCB.xlsx' file.
 The LCSC part numbers should be correct, if they are not let me know and I will update them.
-* Select "Next"
+* Click "Next"

 ![Bom Parts](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/parts.png)

-* Component Placements page.
+### Component Placements page.

 This page will confirm all the SMD part placements in the CPL XLSX file.
-* Select "Next"
+* Click "Next"

 ![Placement Review](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/cpl.png)

-* Order & Quote page.
+### Order & Quote page.

 On this pager you will need to choose the 'Product Description', this is used for Customs.
 I select ' Reserch\Education\DIY\Entertainment / Developnent Board' your choice may be different depending on your circumstances.

+* Then Save to Cart and proceed to Checkout and Shipping like normal.

 ![Order & Quote](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/save.png)

-Then Save to Cart and proceed to Checkout and Shipping like normal.